 That’s it.
 Really.
 That's all the group wrote.

-Really bad: Major appliances with big motors, lots of metal and pipes full of water were really bad, as were cordless telephones and neighbors with Wi-Fi routers competing for the same frequencies as you are.
+Really bad: Major appliances with big motors, lots of metal and pipes full of water; also, cordless telephones and neighbors with Wi-Fi routers competing for the same frequencies as you are.

 Just bad: Christmas lights and human beings.